ppatel46/COMP593-lab1/README.md

 # COMP593-lab1
- learning about git and github
+ Learning about git and github